Getting good at Leetcode

 8. Learn the versatile algorithmic design techniques (Advanced)

 This is the stage I'm currently at.
-It was working on these techniques that has really driven my improved performance in the.
+It was working on these techniques that has really driven my improved performance in the competitions.
 They are not easy, and you'll need to work and work and work at them.
 You'll need to start by practicing questions where you already know which technique you'll be using, and then on ones where you don't.
-The are useful for that, as you don't get to see the tags until the end.
+The competitions are useful for that, as you don't get to see the tags until the end.

 - Bit manipulation: This isn't that difficult once you get your head around it, and it's also pretty fun.
 Leetcode has many questions on bit manipulation, although no module for it at the time of writing.
 To get started, Google a guide for your programming language of choice, then have a go at some of the questions.
 Note that while it can be used standalone for most of the easy and medium level questions, it tends to be an optimization technique combined with other concepts in hard-level questions.